top of page

 CURRENT POSITION

 Dr Černis is Assistant Professor of Clinical Psychology at the University of Birmingham, UK.
-She works within the School of Psychology and is also affiliated with the Instiute for Mental Health (IMH) and the Centre for Applied Psychology (CAP).
+She works within the School of Psychology and the Institute for Mental Health (IMH).

 RESEARCH INTERESTS